9 performance review questions for more efficient reviews

 For managers

-For managers, performance conversations are an opportunity to align with their direct report on performance expectations and so much more.
+For managers, performance conversations are an opportunity to align with their direct reports on performance expectations and so much more.
 They can discuss professional growth, career aspirations, areas of interest, upcoming projects, and other topics that allow the manager to tailor their management approach to each individual on their team.
 By asking the right questions in performance reviews, a manager can learn how to be a better coach and set their employees up to lead long, fulfilling careers at your company.

 For employees